khanhtra/Game-of-Life/DEVELOPER.md

     "alive" states are modeled by a solid square, and "dead" states are modeled by a hollow square.
 Cell size and cell gap are hard coded.

+_CA Simulator (GraphicsClient.cpp,GraphicsClient.h, and casimulator.cpp)_
+    Creates a pre-determined GUI layout that I have designed.
+The GUI displays buttons that respond to clicks given by the Graphics
+    Server and perform actions based on what is "clicked".
+I have designed the GUI so that whenever a click is performed the button will flash a color to indicate it is being pressed, with the exception of "RUN", where the button will remain green until "PAUSE" is clicked.